The Treasury has called a meeting of the Fiscal Policy Council on Monday without a financing model.

 What will Junts do this time?

-However, Esquerra Republicana (ERC) and the Socialist Party (PSOE) are giving themselves more time to negotiate the financing model.
+Regarding the financing model, Esquerra and the PSOE are giving themselves more time.
 The truth is that the Republicans had asked the Minister of Finance not to address the system yet in this forum, as they didn't see it as possible to reach an agreement before it was held.
 Furthermore, Oriol Junqueras's party was worried that the PP-governed autonomous communities would demand that Montero explain her plans in detail.

 The elections in Extremadura